jwlawson/actions-setup-cmake/README.md

 ### Options

-There are two options for the action:
+There are three options for the action:

 * `cmake-version` controls the version of CMake that is added to the path.
 This can be a fully specified verison `3.3.0`, partly specified `3.2`, a wildcard